sheenm/task-time-management/README.md

 While building this project I aim to maintain as much of accessebility as I can.
 The project can be navigated with keyboard only.
 Also, all dialogs has its own routes so you can safely reload your page or open it in a new tab and you will not lose your dialogs 😎

-Now this project doesn't have any server so it simply saves data to browser's local storage (temprary, and the code may not be optimized in repositories)
+Now this project doesn't have any server so it simply saves data to browser's local storage (temporary, and the code may not be optimized in repositories)

 ## Getting started